AlanFreed/CubicSplines.jl/README.md

 where $y′ = \mathrm{d}y/\mathrm{d}x$ and $y″ = \mathrm{d}^2 y/\mathrm{d}x^2$.

-The four extra equations that associate with a cubic spline were chosen to ensure that the spline goes through its two end points with a slope that is appropriate for the three nodes at each end of the spline.
-This is often called a clamped spline.
+The four extra equations that associate with a cubic spline were chosen to ensure that the spline goes through its two, end, nodal points with slopes that are appropriate for the three nodes at each end of the spline.
+This is often called a *clamped spline*.

 The type created for working with cubic splines has a data structure of
 ```